As explained in the page about the

 Bretton

-Excessive bank credit would deplete foreign reserves or raise foreign debt.
+it did not deplete foreign reserves.
+Excessive bank credit depletes foreign reserves or raises foreign debt.

 Operating system post Bretton Woods